Skip to content

 Book through Instagram well in advance.
 Only 6 seats.

-"A tiny, cozy sushi spot where Chef Masaru Noguchi creates exceptional omakase using fish sourced daily.
-The intimate setting and engaging conversations make it unique."
+A tiny, cozy sushi spot where Chef Masaru Noguchi creates exceptional omakase using fish sourced daily from the local market.
+The intimate setting and engaging conversations with the English-speaking chef make it a unique experience.

 All-you-can-eat wagyu sounds like it shouldn't work.
 The phrase conjures images of sad buffet trays and questionable meat grades.
 BeBu-Ya in Shibuya is not that.
 For ¥5,000 (about $33), you get 90 minutes of genuinely good A4 wagyu yakiniku.
 The marbling is visible, the quality is real, and you grill it yourself at the table.
 There's a QR code ordering system that means food arrives within 5-10 minutes of tapping your phone.
 The A4 wagyu is so rich that most people hit a wall around plate four or five, which is when you pivot to the pork and seafood options.
 Three course tiers: ¥5,000, ¥6,500, and ¥8,200 for the premium cuts.
 The space is tight.
 Don't bring a big bag.
 Reservations are strongly recommended, especially weekends.
 The value here is genuinely hard to beat anywhere else in Tokyo.